Understanding cholesterol and fats is vitally important in lowering cholesterol.

 CLICK HERE for a Summary Table of Foods Sources associated with the 4 Basic Fat Types and its Affect on Cholesterol.

-The American Heart Association recommends that consumers shop for margarine with no more than 2 grams of saturated fat per tablespoon and with liquid vegetable oil as the first ingredient.
+TIP: The American Heart Association recommends that consumers shop for margarine with no more than 2 grams of saturated fat per tablespoon and with liquid vegetable oil as the first ingredient.

 Monounsaturated fats are considered "good fats" because they lower bad LDL cholesterol and raise good HDL cholesterol.
 Common sources of monounsaturated fats include olive, canola, and peanut oil.
 Avocados and most nuts are high in monounsaturated fats.